Wood Panel Wall - Check Best Ideas on How to Paint Wood Paneling

 Preparing the surface

 Before you can cover your wood paneling with paint, you should pay attention to its surface.
+Similar as when you paint furniture, the wood should be cleaned of any dirt.
 The boards shall be cleaned from dirt and dust.
 The old layers of paint and varnish must be thoroughly sanded - this way the fresh paint will stick better to the surface.

 To smoothen or clean the boards use coarse sanding paper.
 For large surfaces, it is good to use a disc grinder (polishing machine).
 Under no circumstance use wire brushes, as they could seriously damage the wooden surface of the boards.